18F/agile/1-goal.md

 For software projects, a goal needs to include the target audience and a clear outcome.
 We aren’t building software to build software — we want to have a clear, positive impact on real humans.

+A [Lean Product Design](https://pages.18f.gov/lean-product-design) approach is an effective way to define your goal, usually stated in terms of an _hypothesis_ that is validated in small experiments through an agile process.

 ### Focus on your target audience
 In order to create a successful service, it's essential to define your target audience as narrowly as possible.
 For example: anyone can visit your website, but your focus is people who need food stamps.
 Try to create a description of your audience in terms of who they are, rather than referring to your service.
 For example: low-income Americans primarily accessing digital services through community centers or their smart phones.